JPReding/FantasyFootball/_posts/2019-09-17-week-2-results.md

 description: Highlights Edition
 title: Week 2 Results
 ---
-Well, how are we feeling after week 2 is a wrap?
+Week 2 is complete.
+Are things getting better or worse for you?

 ## Scoreboard
 ---